Lina-Liuna/core-python/README.md

  4. When you need a function to maintain state, consider defining a class that provide the __call__ method instead of defining a stateful closure.

+#### item 39: Use @classmethod polymorphism to construct objects
+##### # Things-to-Remember:
+1. Python only support a single constructor per class: the __init__ method
+2. Use @classmethod to define alternative constructors for your classes.
+3. Use class method polymorphism to provide generic ways to build and connect many concrete subclasses.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?